 - insert an End Date for inactive users, if known, or

-- remove rows for users that need to be made inactive (Culture Amp inserts the date of upload as the End Date for the user)
+- if you select a full import format, remove rows for users that need to be made inactive (Culture Amp inserts the date of upload as the End Date for the user)

-- review user's personal details, such as Name, Email, Date of Birth, Start Date, Locale (preferred language, defaults to English if left blank) and amend if required
+- review user's personal details, such as Name, Preferred Name, Email, Date of Birth, Start Date, Locale (preferred language, defaults to English if left blank) and amend if required

 - review the user's demographic details (Gender, Location, Department, Team, etc)

 - save the file (there is no need to rename it)

 The next step is to upload this file into Culture Amp.

 NOTE: The Name column is used in emails to employees from Culture Amp, such as survey invitations, reset password emails, etc. Ensure it contains First Name only, or First Name followed by Last Name. e.g. Jane Smith.
 Some HR systems may export data Last Name, First Name, e.g. Smith, Jane.

 People can have the same first and last names within an organization, but most systems use an employee number, or employee ID to tell who is who.
 If your organization uses employee identifiers, these can be included in the file and will load into Culture Amp as the Employee Id field.